picandocodigo/List-Category-Posts/readme.txt

 = 0.27.1 =

  * Sets minimum version to WordPress 3.3, since wp_trim_words was introduced in that version.
-Adds workaround for people using WordPress < 3.3
+Adds workaround for people using WordPress < 3.3.
- * Adds Slovak translation by Branco from [WebHostingGeeks.com](http://webhostinggeeks.com/blog/)
+ * Adds Slovak translation by Branco from [WebHostingGeeks.com](http://webhostinggeeks.com/blog/).
- * Removes Debug PHP warnings
+ * Removes Debug PHP warnings.
+ * Checkboxes on Widget save state, i18n for widget.
+ * Adds excerpt size to widget.

 = 0.27 =